MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 Use this section to find answers to frequently asked questions.

-### Why don’t I see Copilot for Power Automate in my Power Automate experience?
+### Why don’t I see Copilot in Power Automate in my Power Automate experience?

 There are several possibilities.